MewsSystems/gitbook-connector-api/operations/accountingcategories.md

 ## Get all accounting categories

 Returns all accounting categories of the enterprise associated with the connector integration.
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request